TedLivist/office-booking-frontend/README.md

+# Office booking Frontend Final project
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+> Office booking is a React appliation that allows users to authenticate, add delte offices and make reservations.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Getting started
+ To get a local running copy of the project:

+ - Clone the repository using git clone
+ - In the terminal run npm install to install all the dependencies

 ## Available Scripts